MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/overview.md

 Learn the full details about the new module, including how commands have been renamed and the maintenance plans for AzureRM, in the [Introducing the Azure PowerShell Az module](new-azureps-module-az.md).
-If you want to get started with using the new module right away, see [Migrate from AzureRM to Az](migrate-from-azurerm-to-az.md)
+If you want to get started with using the new module right away, see [Migrate from AzureRM to Az](migrate-from-azurerm-to-az.md).

+> [!IMPORTANT]
+>
+> While the Azure documentation is being updated to reflect the new module cmdlet names, articles may still use
+> the AzureRM commands.
+After installing the Az module, it's recommended that you enable the AzureRM cmdlet aliases
+> with `Enable-AzureRmAlias`.
+See the [Migrate from AzureRM to Az](migrate-from-azurerm-to-az.md) article for more
+> details.

 ## Common scenarios

 The following samples can help you learn how to perform common scenarios with Azure PowerShell: